A history of the Rule 5 Draft

 Though it has changed considerably over the years, the Rule 5 Draft dates back a century and a quarter, making it older than the World Series.
 Along the way, it has produced many big league contributors and a handful of stars, but it remains a relatively minor source of talent.

-Because the Rule 5 Draft is a somewhat complicated affair, here is a look at how it works, as well as how it has evolved, heading into the 2023 edition, scheduled for Dec.
-6 in Nashville, Tenn.
+Because the Rule 5 Draft is a somewhat complicated affair, here is a look at how it works, as well as how it has evolved, heading into the 2024 edition, scheduled for Wednesday in Dallas, Texas.

 Rule 5 Draft rules